 For salaried travel writers, the entry point of the job is a bachelor’s degree in English, journalism or communications.
 This will prepare the aspiring writer technically for the job as flawless grammar and the ability to write well is a must to attain credibility and succeed in this profession.
 Bachelor’s degree holders are also preferred by prospective employers.

-That being said, there are no strict educational requirements for travel writers working freelance.
+There are no strict educational requirements for travel writers working freelance.
 Those who have maintained their own blogs and produce good quality articles describing their personal travels even if they haven’t finished their degree yet may be contracted by potential employees to work for them.

 Those who are intent on becoming travel writers can prepare as early as high school.
 In addition to paying attention to their English classes, they can also work in the school paper so that they can hone their skills as budding journalists.
 They can also read travel books and watch travel shows to get a feel for what this kind of career is like.